Before doing recreational ATV riding in any part of Tennessee, you must first read and learn about Tennessee laws on ATV Riding.

-- For all ATV owners, you must get a certificate of title for the ATV and attach a special identification plate or sticker showing that you were issued a certificate of title for it
+- However, all ATV owners in Tennessee must get a certificate of title for the ATV and attach a special identification a Tennessee Department of Revenue, or TDR, sticker on your ATV showing that you were issued a certificate of title for it.

 - The special identification plate or sticker is nontransferable and nonrenewable meaning it will become invalid once you sell it.

-- Non Tennessee resident ATV owners don’t need to obtain the special identification plate as long as you have proof that the ATV was either titled or registered in your home state.
+- Non-Tennessee resident ATV owners don’t need to obtain the special identification plate as long as they have proof that the ATV was either titled or registered in their home state.

 - ATV riding is allowed one-half hour before sunrise to one-half hour after sunset.